During my 18 month bike tour from Alaska to Argentina, I took a week off in Quito, Ecuador. Here's what I got up to in Quito whilst resting.

 Taking time off in Quito

-What with the big rush of having to cycle through Colombia in 30 days due to a visa problem, I was looking forward to some time off in Quito.
+After the big rush of having to cycle through Colombia in 30 days due to a visa problem, I was looking forward to some time off the bike in Quito.

 Although the mountains of both Colombia and Ecuador have been absolutely stunning, its also been quite challenging cycling at times, and my legs certainly needed a rest !